leoni121/Learn/note/前端工程化/webpack/loader and plugin.md

 Use multi-process parallel running to improve the build speed.
 Default number of concurrent runs: `os.cpus().length - 1`.

-> ℹ️ Parallelization can speedup your build significantly and is therefore **highly recommended**.
+> Parallelization can speedup your build significantly and is therefore **highly recommended**.

 `{Boolean}`